LouisDesdoigts/dLux/docs/index.md

 `pip install .`

-## Use

-We are currently building examples and documentation!
-We currently have two tutorial notebooks, showing the basics of how to optimise simple and more complex models [here](https://github.com/LouisDesdoigts/dLux/tree/main/notebooks).
-Please note that this software is still under development and so is subject to change.

 ## What is ∂Lux?

 ∂Lux is a full from-scratch rewrite of the ideas [morphine](https://github.com/benjaminpope/morphine), which is a fork of the popular optical simulation package '[poppy](https://github.com/mperrin/poppy)' using the autodiff library [Google Jax](https://github.com/google/jax) to do _derivatives_.
 We have built it from the ground up in [equinox](https://github.com/patrick-kidger/equinox), a powerful object-oriented library in Jax, to best take advantage of GPU acceleration and multi-device parallelization, and permit easy development and integration with neural networks.